Thursday, July 3, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Pros

-Useful features tailored to travelers, including multiple operation modes and VPN support
+Useful features tailored to travelers, including multiple operation modes, built-in NAS capability, and advanced VPN support

-Full web interface with a useful optional mobile app; standard USB-C charging
+Robust web user interface with a useful optional mobile app; standard USB-C charging

 Cons